Geofence

 ### Create a geofence

-Go to **Targeting > Geofences > Create Geofence**.
+Go to `Targeting > Geofences > Create Geofence`.

 1. Enter a **Geofence Name**.

-2. Optionally assign or create a **Group**.
+2. Optionally assign a **Group or multiple Groups**.

 3. Choose how to define the area: